deshaw/pjrmi/TECHNICAL.md

 been given can be converted to the argument type.

 However, if you have a function which takes an `Object` and you are passing in a Python `int` then the conversion is ambiguous.
-PJRmi takes the "less is more approach" here and will convert the Python value to the smallest representable type.
+PJRmi takes a value-based approach and will convert the Python value to the smallest representable type.
 I.e. if you have `10` you'll get a `Byte`, `1000` a `Short`, `100000` an `Integer`, and `10000000000` a `Long`.